Examples of commonly traded commodities:

 - Metals, such as gold, silver, platinum and palladium.

 - Energy, such as crude oil, natural gas, heating oil and gasoline.

 Commodities are traded both on and off exchanges.
-Exchange trading will often required a high degree of standardization, both when it comes to parcel sizes and the standard of the commodity.
+Exchange trading will often require a high degree of standardization, both when it comes to parcel sizes and the standard of the commodity.
 Traders must have enough confidence in the commodities to be willing to buy them without doing their own inspection.
-While many stock exchanges have several hundred listed stocks, commodity exchanges tend to only list one or a few commodities.
+While many stock exchanges have several hundred listed stocks, commodity exchanges tend to only contain one or a few commodities.

-Commodities can be purchased both as an investment by investor that predicts that the commodity price will go up and by producers who want to hedge themselves against future price fluctuations.
-Investing in commodities can be very profitable for an investor and it can be absolutely vital for a company to be able to hedge themselves against unexpected price fluctuations.
+Commodities can be purchased both as an investment by an investor that predicts that the commodity price will go up and by producers who want to hedge themselves against future price fluctuations.
+Investing in commodities can be very profitable for an investor, and it can be absolutely vital for a company to be able to hedge themselves against unexpected price fluctuations.